MathieuDehouck/Aligator/app/README.md

 ##Next version, not deployed on the website (AliGator V2)

 This project is still under development.
 For the next version, AliGator 2.0., the following functions are already implemented but not yet available on this website or GitHub.
-The [https://repository.ortolang.fr/api/content/morphalou/2/LISEZ_MOI.html](Morphalou lexicon) will be used as a resource for terms (XSAMPA pronunciation) and morphological informations.
+The [Morphalou lexicon](https://repository.ortolang.fr/api/content/morphalou/2/LISEZ_MOI.html) will be used as a resource for terms (XSAMPA pronunciation) and morphological informations.
 In this version, the puns will no longer simply concern a single lemma, but will form morphosyntactic patterns (such as _determiner_ _noun_ _adjective_) that respect gender and number agreement rules (using information from Morphalou).

 In the longer term, we plan to generate puns based on several firts names, such as: Anna, Lise, Mehdi CALE (in French: _analyses médicales_ for "mecical analyses").
 We then plan to release the pronunciation constraints to produce puns such as: Gordon ZOLA.
 Finally, we are planning an automatic learning stage to provide word sets without having to manually enter morphosyntactic patterns.